 When it comes to parties, weddings, showers etc. I have always been drawn to the little details that tie everything together.
 It’s those details that bring personality to an event.
 Something I haven’t shared much on here, is my love for party planning.
 Whether it’s a renovation or planning an event, there’s nothing like seeing a vision come to fruition.
 Although that’s rewarding, I believe THE best part of throwing a party is blessing whoever the event is for.
 There’s a fine line when it comes to hosting that can easily cross into self glorifying and flaunting.
-While planning an event, it’s so important to (as John Crist would say) “Check your heart” Lol.
-Throughout the process, ask: is this about me or about honoring and celebrating them?
+While planning any event, it’s so important ask the question, “is this about me or about honoring and celebrating them?”
 If God has given you an eye for details, decorating, hosting, follow that passion and others will be blessed along the way.

 Looking back at some of the birthday parties we’ve done for our boys, I think our son’s Little Blue Truck 1st birthday party was a favorite.
 It seemed fitting to throw a Little Blue Truck party since the books are some of our favorites.
 The books are so cute, and I adore how there’s one for just about every season.
 We celebrated this birthday in October, so I incorporated a harvest theme.
 It was also very affordable because of this FREE Little Blue Truck Party downloadable party kit.
 The expenses came from food, favors, and balloons.
 Besides those costs, I used materials I had on hand!